nogibjj/ids706_IndividualProject2_ll442/README.md

 ## Requirements
-- Rust 1.73
+1. Rust 1.73
-- Virtual environment (optional but recommended, already set up as env in Makefile)
+2. Virtual environment (optional but recommended, already set up as env in Makefile)
-- Packages listed in [dependencies] in `Cargo.toml`, including
+3. Packages listed in [dependencies] in `Cargo.toml`, including

-a. `rusqlite`: A Rust library for working with SQLite databases.
+* `rusqlite`: A Rust library for working with SQLite databases.

-b. `serde`: A Rust library for serializing and deserializing data structures.
+* `serde`: A Rust library for serializing and deserializing data structures.

-c. `serde_json`: A Rust library for working with JSON data.
+* `serde_json`: A Rust library for working with JSON data.
 (Improved with COPILOT)

 ## Set Up